 Each of the operating Divisions of the Company deals with a diverse customer base.
 While a small number of the manufacturing facilities are dependent upon one or a few customers for a significant portion of their business, no operating Division is dependent upon any single customer or upon a few customers.
-In 2010, the Company's largest customer accounted for about 13% of consolidated sales.
+In 2012, the Company's largest customer accounted for about 12.1% of consolidated sales.
 See also "Dependence on Customers" in Item 5: "Risk Factors" of this AIF.

-The Company has direct control over a total of approximately 5,800 employees and has two labour union contracts in the United States and Canada (covering approximately 350 employees) as at December 31, 2010.
-The labour contract in Canada, covering approximately 145 employees, expires in 2011.
+The Company has direct control over a total of approximately 6,600 employees and has two labour union contracts in the United States and Canada (covering approximately 361 employees) as at December 31, 2012.
+The labour contract in Canada, covering approximately 150 employees, expires in 2014.
+The labour contract in the U.S, covering the remaining 211 employees, expires in 2013.
 A number of international locations have unionized facilities covered by local legislation.
 The Company has not experienced work stoppages at any of its locations in the last 10 years.
-The Company does not anticipate any unusual difficulties in negotiating new labour contracts in 2011.